Edna Mode: Personality, design, and influences

 Bird believes he shares some of Edna's personality traits, specifically how he prefers to be involved in virtually every creative aspect of his projects.
+He also admitted that, like his creation, he can be bossy and experience "overweening confidence at moments".
 Admitting both he and his character emanate immense self-confidence when it comes to their own work and opinions, Bird identified Edna as one of the film's most difficult characters to design.
 The character went through several different changes in appearance during the development process, ranging from taller and overweight to older, younger and thinner.
 Inspired by the large impact countries such as Japan and Germany have on the world despite being comparatively small in size, Bird decided Edna would reflect this theme by being "a tiny character that dominates the room when she gets into it".
 Her home, which uses high-end technology similar to what she incorporates into the outfits she creates, was deliberately designed to be significantly larger than she is to further emphasize this theme of dominance.
 Edna's small stature was also inspired by singer Bette Midler, of whom Bird has always been a fan.
 The director recalled being surprised by Midler's height when he first met her "Because ... she absolutely dominates the screen.
 And it just struck me how much personality was in this small body."
 In terms of animation, Bird wanted all of the film's characters to move differently from each other, providing Edna with a very confident walk to represent the fact that she has "never experienced doubt in her life."
 The animators found the fact that Bird provided the character's voice himself to be very helpful as he would often act out the way in which the character acts and behaves himself, which helped in further defining the animators' vision of Edna.
 According to Bird, Edna, despite her petite stature, is the only non-superhero in The Incredibles capable of making superheroes feel uncomfortable.
 Bird described Edna as a character who is "not remotely intimidated by superheroes or anyone", refusing to accept the word "no" when it is used in opposition of her opinions or beliefs.